CANADA STOCKS-Futures dip reflecting world stocks

-June 12 Stock futures pointed to a lower opening for Canada's main stock index on Monday as global markets faced a slow start to the week.
+June 12 (Reuters) - Stock futures pointed to a lower opening for Canada's main stock index on Monday as global markets faced a slow start to the week.

 Technology stocks fell across Europe and Asia after the worst day for Apple shares in more than a year, while the euro and bonds rallied after a bumper weekend for pro-EU and pro-business politics in France and Italy.